joaomcteixeira/Tree-of-Life/VISION.md

 ### the installer

-Tree-of-Life is a simple and universal platform that automatically configures the required Python dependencies and executable files for your Python-based project.
-To setup the software, users should simply type:
+Tree-of-Life is a simple and universal platform that automatically configures the required Python dependencies and executable files for your Python-based project - thus bridging the gap between developers and users.
+To setup the software (host project), users should simply type:

 ```
 python tree_of_life.py